independent think tank

 Charity Futures CIC is an independent think tank.
 We’re taking an holistic view of the long-term challenges facing the charity sector, and considering diverse approaches for surmounting them.

 Charity Futures will be the administration body for the OIC.
 We will explore links with both New College and Oxford University.
 This will include the funding of Research Fellows and other collaborations, as part of its commitment to world-class academic standards.

 In preparation for the OIC’s research programme, Charity Futures is working with Caroline Fiennes (an alumna of New College).
-We’re conducting an extensive consultation with donors and charities on what we regard as key research priorities.
+We’ve conducted an extensive consultation with donors and charities on what we regard as key research priorities (demand side).